mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 ### Education and Employment

-The Savior taught that “the glory of God is intelligence” ([Doctrine and Covenants 93:36](/study/scriptures/dc-testament/dc/93?lang=eng&id=p36#p36)).
-He also taught, “Seek learning, even by study and also by faith” ([Doctrine and Covenants 88:118](/study/scriptures/dc-testament/dc/88?lang=eng&id=p118#p118); see also [130:18](/study/scriptures/dc-testament/dc/130?lang=eng&id=p18#p18)).
+The Savior taught, “Seek learning, even by study and also by faith” ([Doctrine and Covenants 88:118](/study/scriptures/dc-testament/dc/88?lang=eng&id=p118#p118)).
 Education or vocational training can lead to better employment so members can provide for personal and family needs.

-Developing the capacity to work will help members contribute to their families, the Church, and the world.
-Members are counseled to work hard and be honest in all they do.

 22.1.4

 ### Temporal Preparedness

-The scriptures teach the importance of being prepared (see [Ezekiel 38:7](/study/scriptures/ot/ezek/38?lang=eng&id=p7#p7); [Doctrine and Covenants 38:30](/study/scriptures/dc-testament/dc/38?lang=eng&id=p30#p30)).
 Members are counseled to become prepared so they can care for themselves, their families, and others in times of need.

 Key Elements of Temporal Preparedness